 Impress with your website.

 Web presence is increasingly important for small businesses.
-Building a website that conveys your brand, explains your products or services, and allows you to engage and communicate with your audience helps create confidence in your company.
+Building a website that conveys your brand, explains your products or services and allows you to engage and communicate with your audience helps create confidence in your company.
 Blogging is a great way to expand your site and further explain your business and discuss issues that affect your customers and community.
-It also gives you additional webpages to add search engine optimization (SEO) content to your site.
+It also gives you additional webpages to add search engine optimisation (SEO) content to your site.
 SEO content helps search engines like Google catalog your pages, a process Google goes through to understand the content of each page better so they can provide the best resources to searchers.
 Learning what your prospective customers are searching for and writing content to capture that web traffic can improve leads and sales.

 Connect directly with an email list.

 Email newsletters are a great way to build rapport with your audience.
 By gathering email addresses with a newsletter signup form on your site, you can build a network of current and prospective customers, making it easier to keep them aware of new products and brand initiatives.
 Email not only boosts customer engagement, it’s also easy and has a high return on investment.
 With templates available in Adobe XD, you can quickly build an email and begin communicating with your customers.

 Keep the conversation flowing with social media marketing.

 You can’t talk about online marketing these days without looking at the impact social media has on business.
 In a constantly connected world, it’s essential for businesses to engage regularly on social media platforms like Twitter and Instagram.
 By setting goals for social media engagement, you can create compelling content for your channels.
 There are a number of strategies to improve your digital word of mouth with social media marketing, from what you create to what influencers you partner with.
 Make sure to place emphasis on your post times to maximise audience engagement.
 Adobe Photoshop is perfect for creating social media graphics and invites or look to Adobe Express for help creating Facebook ads, Twitter header photos and more.